 Going to the dive store, outfitter, or whoever is providing the tour can help make sure that you get these issues sorted before heading out into the water as having to take off glasses to see just leads to blurry vision and a loss in the experience that they and you don’t want!

-If you can’t find a good experience with glasses there are a lot of other options available from choosing contacts for that day or even getting prescription snorkel masks, yes they do exist, can maybe be the next step for you to get out and enjoy snorkeling!
+If you can’t find a good experience with glasses there are a lot of other options available from choosing contacts for that day or even getting prescription snorkel masks, yes they do exist, and can maybe be the next step for you to get out and enjoy snorkeling!

 Alternatives to Snorkeling With Glasses